Attributing Responsibility in AI-Induced Incidents: A Computational Reflective Equilibrium Framework for Accountability: Computational Reflective Equilibrium to Accountability

 \subsubsection{Public Preference}

-Diverse individuals may possess different intuitions or perceptions regarding a single ethical claim.
-For example, there may be one group of people who strongly believe that AI algorithms provide misinformation to doctors, leading them to argue that AI developers should be held accountable.
-Conversely, another group may hold the belief that holding developers accountable could hinder their exploration in scientific research, subsequently delaying the development of AI systems and their potential benefits.
-It is hard to quantify the claims using numerical values, as we cannot find a method to quantitatively evaluate the importance of the claims.
+Individuals often hold diverse intuitions or perceptions regarding a single ethical claim.
+For instance, some may believe that AI developers should be held accountable if algorithms misinform doctors, while others may argue that such accountability could discourage innovation and slow the advancement of AI technologies.
+These disagreements illustrate the challenge of translating ethical intuitions into quantitative values, since there is no direct metric for evaluating the relative importance of the claims.

-For this category of claims, the assessment of initial activation levels relies on subjective judgments.
-Individuals have the flexibility to initialize values based on their personal judgments, where $a^0(u)=-1$ indicates strong disagreement, $a^0(u)=0$ denotes neutrality, and $a^0(u)=1$ signifies strong agreement.
-In this work, we consider public preferences to determine the initial activation level for this type of claim. \begin{proposition} Given the claim $u\in V$, Let $f_u(x)$ be the probability distribution function representing the distribution of preferences $x\in[-1,1]$ for claim $u$ across the population.
+For claims that cannot be tested empirically, initial activation levels are therefore assessed through subjective judgments.
+In the proposed framework, individuals have the flexibility to initialize values based on their personal judgments, where $a^0(u)=-1$ indicates strong disagreement, $a^0(u)=0$ denotes neutrality, and $a^0(u)=1$ signifies strong agreement.
+Public preferences, elicited through surveys, can serve as one method for setting the initial activation levels of such claims.
+This approach reflects a democratic commitment to ensuring that responsibility attribution aligns with the values and intuitions of the stakeholders involved. \begin{proposition} Given the claim $u\in V$, Let $f_u(x)$ be the probability distribution function representing the distribution of preferences $x\in[-1,1]$ for claim $u$ across the population.
 The initial activation level of claim $u$ can be represented as

 \end{proposition}